A quantitative Khintchine-Groshev theorem for S-arithmetic Diophantine approximation: Abstract

 \section{Abstract}

-In \cite{Schmidt1960a}, Schmidt studied a quantitative type of Khintchine-Groshev theorem.
+In \cite{Schmidt1960a}, Schmidt studied a quantitative type of Khintchine-Groshev theorem for general (higher) dimensions.
 Recently, a new proof of the theorem was found, which made it possible to relax the dimensional constraint and more generally, to add on the congruence condition \cite{AGY2021}.

 In this paper, we generalize this new approach to $S$-arithmetic spaces and obtain a quantitative version of an $S$-arithmetic Khintchine-Groshev theorem.
-In fact, we consider a new $S$-arithmetic analog of Diophantine approximation, which is different from the one formerly established (see \cite{KT2007}).
-Hence for the sake of completeness, we also deal with the convergence case of the Khintchine-Groshev theorem, based on this new generalization.
+During the process, we consider a new, but still natural $S$-arithmetic analog of Diophantine approximation, which is different from the one formerly established (see \cite{KT2007}).
+Hence for the sake of completeness, we also deal with the convergent case of the Khintchine-Groshev theorem, based on this new generalization.